p2vvel/memes/README.md

 * MIGRATE TO POSTGRESQL or MYSQL!!!
 * containerization!
 * use django admin site!
-* front-end!
 * finish authentication to provide email verification!
 * top meme and user views
-* migrate main site to new view and provide categories views